 In reality, the data indicates that the relationship between investment markets and the presidency is a fairly weak one.
 What drives markets are businesses that innovate, solve problems and continually provide better goods and services at lower prices.
 Businesses have been doing this for hundreds of years and will continue to do so for many more.

 Someone almost universally regarded as being one of America’s worst presidents was Warren Harding, the 29th US president (1921 – 1923).
 Amongst his many blunders, he appointed a number of corrupt officials.
 One of his cabinet secretaries went to prison for corruption.
-Beyond this, President Harding was an accused adulterer and fathered a child with a mistress that he didn’t acknowledge.

 How did he get elected?
 Author Malcolm Gladwell suggested in his book Blink that people believed Warren Harding would be a good president because he appeared stately and presidential.
 It was a “blink” decision.